nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Pros:
         * User is not required to know the student's matriculation number.
     * Cons:
         * Multiple student entries will be shown for students with the same name.
-The user might have to look through multiple entires to find a particular student hence causing inconvenience to them.
+The user might have to look through multiple entires to find the particular student hence causing inconvenience to them.
         * The user has to type more words if the student name is too long.

 --------------------------------------------------------------------------------------------------------------------